gmaggiotti/quantum/README.md

 ### Rotation Gates

-- NOT gate (\+) : Rotates the state to its opposite, equivalent to a 180° rotation around the X axis.
+- X: NOT gate (\+) : Rotates the state to its opposite, equivalent to a 180° rotation around the X axis.
 - Z: Rotates the state 180° around the Z axis, modifying the phase of the qubit. (modifies the phase of the qbit)
 - H (Hadamard): Applies a 180° rotation around the axis between X and Z, transforming a qubit from a state 0 into a superposition of states (e.g., 0 and 1).
 Same works if the initial state was 1